nranjan2code/sutra-memory/docs/desktop/README.md

 Concepts can be permanently deleted from multiple screens:

 **Knowledge Panel:**
-- Click the **🗑️ button** next to any concept card
+- Click the **🗑️ button** on any concept card
+- **Safety:** A confirmation dialog appears to prevent accidental deletion
-- Concept is immediately removed from storage with full cleanup
+- Concept is immediately removed from storage with full cleanup upon confirmation

 **Quick Learn Panel:**
 - Click the **🗑️ button** next to any successful "Recent learns" entry